I am currently an entomologist at Google X working on confidential projects in planetary health.

 Prior to my work at Google X, I was in Dr. Greg Loeb’s lab at Cornell AgriTech developing new semiochemical monitoring tools for spotted wing drosophila.

-I am a PhD student in Dr. Jennifer Thaler’s Lab at Cornell University studying the sensory ecology of plants, herbivores and predators.
-In this tri-trophic system, I am particularly interested in how chemical cues from a predator mediate interactions between their prey and the prey’s host plant.
-The goal of my research is to develop new management options that exploit the sensory systems of agricultural pests and reduce reliance on conventional insecticides.
+I hold a PhD in entomology from Dr. Jennifer Thaler’s Lab at Cornell University.
+My dissertation focused on the chemical ecology of plants, herbivores, and predators.
+In this tri-trophic system, I was particularly interested in how chemical cues from a predator mediate interactions between their prey and the prey’s host plant.
+The goal of my research was to develop new management options that target the sensory systems of agricultural pests and reduce reliance on conventional insecticides.
 During this endeavor, I discovered fascinating interactions where the same chemical compounds affected the behavior of insects and plants.

-Prior to coming to Cornell, I received an MS degree working with Dr. Richard Hofstetter at Northern Arizona University, where I studied the effects of bark beetle acoustic signals on their behavior.
-This research highlighted the potential of acoustic treatments for this ecologically and economically important group of insects.
+Prior to coming to Cornell, I received an MS degree working with Dr. Richard Hofstetter at Northern Arizona University, where I studied bark beetle acoustic and chemical communication and behavior.